The Best Type of Car Insurance to Get if You're Married

 No long forms · No spam · No fees

-Is it better to have separate or combined policies?
+Is it better to have joint car insurance for married couples or separate policies?

-At the same time, if you have a poor driving history and your spouse has a flawless one, joining your spouse’s policy may raise your rates overall.
+And if you have a great driving history and your spouse has a poor one, joining your spouse’s policy may raise your rates overall.
 This would also be the case if one of you has a higher risk vehicle.

 In general, however, rates do to tend to drop for married couples on a combined plan, so it is likely that some savings would accrue to your family.
-At any rate, before you make any decisions about combining or switching policies, look into all the possible permutations to determine what the best financial move is for your family.
+To make sure you’re actually saving money though, look into your driving history and cost to insure you and your partner’s cars before you make any decisions about combining or switching policies when you get married.

 If you do end up combining policies, look for special discounts available to married couples.
-Consider, first of all, a multi-car discount.
+Consider a multi-car discount.
 If you and your spouse each have a car, then you can get an overall better, lower rate when you insure both vehicles.